Our Environmental Ambition

 Waste

 Paper is an example of a waste stream that we maximally reuse.
+Since 2017 our printing paper is circular.
 We process our paper cups into tissues, which are collected separately and processed into our (Cradle to Cradle) toilet paper.
 We have also been using circular printing paper since 2017.
 We would rather not print or copy at all: our preference is to have a paper-free working environment.
 We use laptops with touchscreens so that we can easily take digital notes.
 Secure software tools enable us to collaborate effectively online.
 Our advisory memos and reports are preferably in digital format.

 Another waste stream is organic waste.
 We compost leftovers from our company restaurants in our own composting machine.
 And we use our coffee grounds to grow mushrooms for vegetarian snacks.|